Josaphat/dotfiles/README.md

 What you're getting
 ------------------------------

-This is my configuration for vim and zsh.
-It uses antigen for managing zsh extensions and pathogen for managing vim plugins.
+This is my configuration for emacs, zsh, and vim.
+For zsh it uses the grml configuration, and it uses vim-pathogen for managing vim plugins.

-Learn more about pathogen at https://github.com/tpope/vim-pathogen Learn more about antigen at https://github.com/zsh-users/antigen
+Learn more about pathogen at https://github.com/tpope/vim-pathogen

 Installation
 ------------------------------